ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How to Compare package.json Files: A Node.js Developer’s Guide - <a href="https://medium.com/@aggarwal.shivam1107/how-to-compare-package-json-files-a-node-js-developers-guide-216f515f21d1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Automated API Testing with Jest, Supertest, and Docker: A Practical Guide - <a href="https://medium.com/@alwaysonlabs/automated-api-testing-with-jest-supertest-and-docker-a-practical-guide-bfc816a23536?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aggarwal Shivam`**
+✍️ **posted by `John`**

-<blockquote>Four practical methods for spotting dependency changes, version conflicts, and security issues before they reach production.
+<blockquote>While building out a REST API for a healthcare data platform, we needed an automated integration test suite for one of our REST APIs.
+The…
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Was Tired of Fighting My Framework.
-So I Built a New One. - <a href="https://medium.com/@ok_topman/i-was-tired-of-fighting-my-framework-so-i-built-a-new-one-8b71990f1909?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Handle Dynamic GraphQL Endpoints when Building Instagram Fetchers - <a href="https://medium.com/@saddamprt9922/how-to-handle-dynamic-graphql-endpoints-when-building-instagram-fetchers-dec4db8c6cd8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Raphael Okunlola`**
+✍️ **posted by `Saddamprt`**

-<blockquote>Express is showing its age.
-NestJS will make you a Java developer.
+<blockquote>Building an Instagram fetcher becomes much easier once you understand that the hardest part is usually not parsing JSON, but keeping up…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Centralized Error Handling: The Black Box Your Application Needs - <a href="https://medium.com/@kaygeea/centralized-error-handling-the-black-box-your-application-needs-9acd01ef80cb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Running ‘NPM Install’: How 4 Lines of Native Fetch Replaced My Search SDK - <a href="https://medium.com/@pentester720/stop-running-npm-install-how-4-lines-of-native-fetch-replaced-my-search-sdk-1510e44d0e04?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adinlewa Koyejo`**
+✍️ **posted by `Ron K`**

-<blockquote>A practical guide to building a structured, environment-aware error system in Node.js and NestJS
+<blockquote>There is a disturbing trend in the SaaS industry: Every data provider suddenly thinks they need to publish a custom SDK for Python, Node…
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Built the Same URL Shortener in Rust and Node.js.
-One Was 3x Smaller in Docker. - <a href="https://levelup.gitconnected.com/i-built-the-same-url-shortener-in-rust-and-node-js-one-was-3x-smaller-in-docker-b5b7b29f77eb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Pompelmi: The Simplest Way to Add Virus Scanning to Your Node.js App - <a href="https://medium.com/@tommasobertocchideveloper04/pompelmi-the-simplest-way-to-add-virus-scanning-to-your-node-js-app-b7342520df73?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Souradip Pal`**
+✍️ **posted by `JustSouichi`**

-<blockquote>A real comparison of bundle size, latency, and developer experience — by someone who had way too much free time and chai.
+<blockquote>Stop reinventing the wheel — one npm install and your files are protected
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
+Complete Guide to Integrating eSewa and Khalti Payment Gateways in Node.js (Nepal) - <a href="https://medium.com/@bibekmagar746/integrating-esewa-and-khalti-payment-gateways-node-js-50589600a679?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bibek Kumar Bakabal`**

+<blockquote>Digital payments are rapidly growing in Nepal, with platforms like eSewa and Khalti making online transactions fast and convenient.
+For…
+Continue reading on Medium »</blockquote>

+<h3>6.
+How Your Server Handles 10,000 Connections — Threads, Event Loops, and the Architecture Behind Load… - <a href="https://priyashasetia.medium.com/how-your-server-handles-10-000-connections-threads-event-loops-and-the-architecture-behind-load-83eb0c8c5fdb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Priyasha`**

+<blockquote>When you hit an API endpoint, something has to receive your request, figure out what to do with it, and send back a response.
+That…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Why Node.js is a Preferred Choice for Scalable Application Development in the USA - <a href="https://medium.com/@virvainfotech/why-node-js-is-a-preferred-choice-for-scalable-application-development-in-the-usa-0abdd4d0bac1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Virva Infotech`**

+<blockquote>Node.js has become a key technology for building scalable and high-performance applications in the USA.
+Its event-driven architecture…
+Continue reading on Medium »</blockquote>

-Your Node.js Service Doesn’t Need a Rewrite.
-It Needs This - <a href="https://levelup.gitconnected.com/your-node-js-service-doesnt-need-a-rewrite-it-needs-this-f81d9483c441?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+Why Your Node.js Error Handling Will Fail in Production (And How to Fix It) - <a href="https://medium.com/@himanshuganglani/why-your-node-js-error-handling-will-fail-in-production-and-how-to-fix-it-5982e7d7a531?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohit Malhotra`**
+✍️ **posted by `Himanshu Ganglani`**

-<blockquote>Leverage native code speed with Node.js using ABI
+<blockquote>It’s 2am.
+Your production API is throwing 500s.
+Your logs say “Something went wrong”.
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Next.js Pages Router vs App Router — What Every Developer Needs to Know in 2026 - <a href="https://medium.com/@nuwan.thuduwage/next-js-pages-router-vs-app-router-what-every-developer-needs-to-know-in-2026-fc94e47dc49d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kosakata Sunda: Kearifan Lokal dalam Bahasa dan Budaya - <a href="https://medium.com/@emailsdnol7/kosakata-sunda-kearifan-lokal-dalam-bahasa-dan-budaya-ed1356fbb58c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nuwa`**
+✍️ **posted by `Yuan Astara`**

-<blockquote>The framework shifted.
-Here’s how to understand both systems, why the change happened, and which one to use.
+<blockquote>Bahasa Sunda adalah bahasa yang digunakan oleh suku Sunda, yang mayoritas tersebar di wilayah Jawa Barat, Banten, dan sebagian DKI Jakarta…
 Continue reading on Medium »</blockquote>

 <h3>2.
-How to Compare package.json Files: A Node.js Developer’s Guide - <a href="https://medium.com/@aggarwal.shivam1107/how-to-compare-package-json-files-a-node-js-developers-guide-216f515f21d1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Agile or Waterfall: How to Choose the Right Methodology for Your Custom Software Project in 2026 - <a href="https://medium.com/@pawan4indomitech/agile-or-waterfall-how-to-choose-the-right-methodology-for-your-custom-software-project-in-2026-45001e74c204?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aggarwal Shivam`**
+✍️ **posted by `Pawanindomitech`**

-<blockquote>Four practical methods for spotting dependency changes, version conflicts, and security issues before they reach production.
+<blockquote>In the competitive world of custom software development, selecting the correct project management methodology is one of the most important…
 Continue reading on Medium »</blockquote>

 <h3>3.
+Securing OAuth for SPAs with the Backend-for-Frontend Pattern - <a href="https://medium.com/@andycrossman712/securing-oauth-for-spas-with-the-backend-for-frontend-pattern-317ebc7eb4a4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Andy Crossman`**

+<blockquote>Single Page Application frameworks like React have become the dominant model for modern web development.
+Continue reading on Medium »</blockquote>

-9 Proven Ways Developers Can Earn Money Online in 2026 - <a href="https://medium.com/@sunil17bbmp/9-proven-ways-developers-can-earn-money-online-in-2026-4f59e80c5117?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Top 7 Frontend Frameworks Developers Should Use in 2026 - <a href="https://medium.com/@sunil17bbmp/top-7-frontend-frameworks-developers-should-use-in-2026-82f43ac0ab04?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

 <blockquote>If you are not a Member — Read for free here
 Continue reading on Medium »</blockquote>

-<h3>4.
-How to Add Link Previews to Any App in One Line of Code - <a href="https://medium.com/@b.gyankarki/how-to-add-link-previews-to-any-app-in-one-line-of-code-911d45931fcb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bigyan Karki`**

-<blockquote>Ever needed to show a preview of a PDF, document, or website in your app?
-Setting up Puppeteer, LibreOffice, and ffmpeg is painful.
-Here’s…
-Continue reading on Medium »</blockquote>

 <h3>5.
-The Cybersecurity Expert Said APIs Should Never Face the Frontend. - <a href="https://hafiqiqmal93.medium.com/the-cybersecurity-expert-said-apis-should-never-face-the-frontend-f54d429e8303?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Problem Isn’t Advertising.
+It’s How We Deliver It - <a href="https://medium.com/@TazCW/the-problem-isnt-advertising-it-s-how-we-deliver-it-f2fd003a06a5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hafiq Iqmal`**
+✍️ **posted by `Tazhmin C. W.`**

-<blockquote>Hiding your API URL is not security.
-Here is where the advice breaks down and what the person probably meant to say.
+<blockquote>Platforms, websites, and streaming services that give people 24/7 access to creators and content need advertisers if they want to survive…
 Continue reading on Medium »</blockquote>

 <h3>6.
-AI-Powered File Security: Protecting Your Laravel App with Magika - <a href="https://medium.com/@abdelmjid999/ai-powered-file-security-protecting-your-laravel-app-with-magika-f2e17d5a1cc3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI vs Human Website Copywriting in 2026: What Actually Works? - <a href="https://medium.com/@shortxyz47/ai-vs-human-website-copywriting-in-2026-what-actually-works-42c13709a4b0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdelmjid`**
+✍️ **posted by `Short Tin`**

-<blockquote>Stop trusting file extensions.
-Start using deep learning.
+<blockquote>Most businesses in 2026 are asking the same question: should we use AI to write our website copy, or hire a human?
+It sounds like a simple…
 Continue reading on Medium »</blockquote>

 <h3>7.
+Vue 4 + Laravel: The Best Full-Stack Combo for SMBs - <a href="https://medium.com/@musman92/vue-4-laravel-the-best-full-stack-combo-for-smbs-c1bf1953f4b2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Muhammad Usman Nadeem `**

+<blockquote>If you’re building a web application for a small or medium-sized business, you don’t need the most hyped stack — you need the most…
+Continue reading on Medium »</blockquote>

-Vibe Coding Is Not Development.
-Here Is Why That Matters More Than You Think. - <a href="https://medium.com/design-bootcamp/vibe-coding-is-not-development-here-is-why-that-matters-more-than-you-think-c578c48263e4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+Vibe coding will produce the worst legacy codebases we’ve ever seen - <a href="https://adioof.medium.com/vibe-coding-will-produce-the-worst-legacy-codebases-weve-ever-seen-b2f721815c43?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adam Mcclarin`**
+✍️ **posted by `Aditya Agarwal`**

-<blockquote>Last month I got on a call with a potential client.
-He was excited.
-He had built an app using AI prompts over a weekend.
-He screen-shared…
+<blockquote>AI-generated code ships fast today and becomes unmaintainable debt tomorrow.
-Continue reading on Bootcamp »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>